cvtqx/decoder-ring/README.md

 ## About
 This is an encryption/decryption application to communicate and read top-secret messages.
+I used Javasript to create logic for the following 3 tasks:
+- Caesar's cypher
+- Polybius
+- Substitution

 ## Tools used: